electron-userland/electron-webpack/docs/en/add-ons.md

 ### iView
 Once you have the [Vue.js](#vuejs) add-on installed, `electron-webpack` will internally support iView's "import on demand" feature.
 No further setup is necessary.

+### Element
+Once you have the [element-ui](https://github.com/ElemeFE/element) installed, `electron-webpack` will internally support Element's "import on demand" feature.
+No further setup is necessary.

 ---

 ## Miscellaneous